Chapter 61:

 “Obviously.”

 “No!
 No!
 No!”
-I yelled, throwing my staff to the ground.
+I yelled and began to sprint.

-Channelling magic into my feet, I began to run.
+Channelling magic into my feet as I normally did with my arms, I felt a strange sensation build in my toes.
 Unlike before, it suddenly felt as though my steps barely touched the sand.
 As though I was no longer sinking with every movement but soaring over the surface as easily as running through the streets of Dwindlefyre.
-I could feel my power quickly draining as it transferred to the bottom of my shoes, allowing me a freedom of movement in this once-difficult terrain.
+I could feel my magical power quickly draining as it transferred to the soles of my feet.
+But I would waste every drop of magic I had to grant me the freedom of movement in this once-difficult terrain.
+I would use it all to reach her.
+To keep her safe.